wahyudhiasatwika/Criby/README.md

 ## Our Products
 Download now to see more about our products [Criby-V1.apk](https://model.criby.app/download) <br>
 [![html](https://img.shields.io/badge/Go%20To%20Criby.app-8A2BE2)](https://criby.app)

-## More Tips
-Login with your Google Account to get more features such as ChatBot.

 ## Our Teams
 | Name  | University  | Student ID | Learning Path |